egarbarino/safari_gke_2/lesson_1/README.md

 ## Lesson 1: Getting Started with GKE

-Welcome to the first lesson.
+Welcome to the first lesson, Getting Started with GKE.
+In this lesson you'll learn how set up a cloud-based environment that allows you to explore Kubernetes using your own account.

 ## (Blank)